opennetworkinglab/aether-docs/onramp/devel.rst

 versions of Aether that include local modifications to the standard components.
-These modifications range from coarse-grain (i.e., replacing the Helm Chart for an entire subsystem), to fine-grain (i.e., replacing the container image for an individual microservice).
+These modifications range from coarse-grain (i.e., replacing the Helm Chart for an entire subsystem), to fine-grain (i.e., replacing the container image (source code) for an individual microservice).
 The following uses SD-Core as a specific example to illustrate how this is done.
 The same approach can be applied to other subsystems.